DinisCruz/Book_Hacking_Portugal/manuscript/Open-Source.md

 This could be Portugal's contribution to the world: 'AppSec eyeballs' and 'fix Open Source Software'.

-It is essential that a company or country has core contributors (i.e. strong relationships) with strategic Open Source projects.
+It is imperative that a company or country has core contributors (i.e. strong relationships) with strategic Open Source projects.
 This is not only essential to retain talent, it should also be done from self-interest.

 **Principle of Public Access in Sweden**